 Now I am saying that the ‘scenic route’ is just another map

 Why?
-Because I cannot know your experience, only ask you about it.
+Because I cannot know your experience, I can only ask you about it.

 Even then, when you answer, I can only learn about your map for viewing your territory!
-What you and I see, with our eyes, is not what we perceive in our mind. soul.
+What you and I see, with our eyes, is not what we perceive in our mind.
 As I say, on the last hyper-linked page is “what we see is NOT what we get“

 Despite all this, I am going to inquire further into ‘meaning’ and how it is obtained.
 That way, I may better understand meanings that help – as long as I know what hinders me as well.
 I believe the popularity of the Wizard of Oz arises, in part, from its ability to tell a story about ways in which humans learn from adversity.

 In my picture, above, I am highlighting some things that can happen to you and I as we work our way along our scenic route.
 We make meaning with each step we take; with each small victory and small defeat we experience.

 Let’s take some of this apart, and see what science, philosophy and poetry has to tell us – where such knowledge can cast some light on small, safe experiments we may want to design.